 One of the candidates nominated to Ryearch, Chris, had been unemployed for eight years and was keen to get into the construction industry.
 Having completed a six-week Re:construct training course through the Shekinah Mission, Chris had achieved a Level One qualification in construction skills and a CSCS card.

-Following an interview training session with Ryearch, Chris was offered a work placement on one of Ryearch’s construction sites in Newton Ferrers.
+Following an interview training session with Ryearch’s Managing Director, Mark Wildman, Chris was offered a work placement on our construction site in Newton Ferrers, Parsonage Road.
 He quickly proved to be an asset to the team and was initially offered a PLUSS traineeship of sixteen hours per week.
 However, the site team continued to be impressed by Chris and his hours were soon topped up to a full-time salary.

 A real success story for the Building Plymouth project and Shekinah Mission, Chris has now been a valuable part of the Ryearch team for over a year.
 He has achieved sustained and fulfilling employment, as well as improved self-esteem, health and wellbeing.